 Leave Written Instructions: Write down everything you need the pet sitter to remember.
 It’s a good idea to leave your phone number and a secondary number in case something happens.
 Keep in mind that a pet sitter isn’t just keeping an eye on the well-being of your fish.
 If they come in to a busted tank and flooded living room, they’ll need to be able to quickly get in touch with someone for instructions.
 There are tons of things that could happen to your fish, tank, pond, or your home while you’re gone, so write down the important details and be ready to leave a number of an accessible person in case it’s needed.
 Your sitter also needs to be able to ask questions, especially if they are performing tasks more involved than just feeding fish.

 Enjoy Your Vacation: Knowing that you’ve left someone you trust in charge of your fish is a relaxing feeling!
-It’s ok to check in with your pet sitter or to ask them to call you when they show up to care for your fish if you’re nervous about leaving your fish in the care of someone else.
+It’s okay to check in with your pet sitter or to ask them to call you when they show up to care for your fish if you’re nervous about leaving your fish in the care of someone else.
 Do what you need to do to set your sitter up for success and yourself up for relaxation.

 Option #3: Combo